maxmind/geoipupdate/doc/geoipupdate.md

   This is optional.
 If provided, it overrides any `DatabaseDirectory` set in the configuration file.
 * `-f`, `--config-file` - The configuration file to use.
 See [GeoIP.conf](GeoIP.conf.md) for more information.
 This is optional.
-On Unix-like systems it defaults to `/etc/GeoIP.conf` if not provided.
-On Windows it defaults to `C:\ProgramData\GeoIP.conf` if not provided.
+It defaults to CONFFILE.
 * `-h`, `--help` - Display help and exit.
 * `--stack-trace` - Show a stack trace on any error message.
 This is primarily useful for debugging.